 Symptom Cause Remedy Is the speed too high? ► Check on-screen indicators.
 The electronic gear assistance is only active up to a maximum speed of 25 km/h.
 Is the battery charged sufficiently?
-1 Check battery is charged. to the battery charged sumsternay.
+1 Check battery is charged. is the battery charged sufficiently?
 2 Recharge the battery if it is almost flat.
 Assistance is not available.
-The battery may become too hot during rides at high temperatures, up 1 Switch off the drive system. long inclines or when carrying a heavy load for a long time.
+The battery may become too hot during rides at high temperatures, up 1 Switch off the drive system. avaliable. long inclines or when carrying a heavy load for a long time.
 2 Wait a moment and then check again.
-The rechargeable battery, display or assistance switch may be connected incorrectly, or one or more of them may have a problem.
-Contact specialist dealer.
+The rechargeable battery, display or assistance switch may be connected incorrectly, or one or more of them may have a problem. ► Contact specialist dealer.
 Are the pedals being pushed? ► The pedelec is not a motorbike.
 Push the pedals.
 Is the system switched on? ► Press On-Off button (battery) to switch on the system.
 Assistance is not available.
+In the assistance made set to IOEE12 Set the assistance mode to a different level of assistance than [OFF].
 Is the assistance mode set to [OFF]?
-Set the assistance mode to a different level of assistance than [OFF]. is the assistance mode set to [OFF]?
 Contact your specialist dealer if you still feel that the no assistance is being supplied.
 The battery does not perform as well in winter weather.
 This does not indicate a problem.
-The journey distance can be shorter depending on the road conditions, the Check battery is charged.
-The constituted in the constitute of the constit gear level and the entire light usage time.
+The journey distance can be shorter depending on the road conditions, the 1 Check battery is charged.
+The contests of the comment gear level and the entire light usage time.
 2 Recharge the battery if it is almost flat.
 The assisted journey distance is too short.
 Is the battery fully charged? ▶ If the distance covered with a fully charged battery has become shorter, the battery may be affected.
 Replace the battery with a new one.
 The battery is a consumable.
 Repeated charging and long periods of use cause the battery to degrade (loss of power). ► If the distance you can cover with one single charge is very short, replace the battery with a new one.
 Are the tyres pumped to an adequate pressure? ▶ Pump up tyres.
 Is the assistance mode set to [OFF]? ► Set level of assistance to [HIGH], [STD], [ECO] or [AUTO].
+The bettery charge might be law 1 Check battery is charged.
+It is difficult to pedal.
 The battery charge might be low.
-1 Check battery is charged.
-It is difficult to pedal.
-The sallery orlarge ringin se low.
 2 Recharge the battery if it is almost flat.
 Have you switched on the system with Switch on the system again without applying pressure to the pedals. your foot on the pedal?
 2 If assistance is still not supplied, contact your specialist dealer.

-Table 54: Error solution for assistance system
+Table 53: Error solution for assistance system